Complete Synchronization of Coupled Oscillators Based on the Contraction Theory: Networks of the (Duffing/Rayleigh) van der Pol Systems and Numerical Simulations

 Hence,

-Therefore, \(\nabla H \cdot \langle \dot{x}(t), \dot{y}(t)\rangle \leqslant 0\) on the boundary of \({R_{RvdP}}_{\omega^2=1}\).
-It follows that the disk, \({R_{RvdP}}_{\omega^2=1}\), having radius \(r>r(\gamma)(1-\frac{\gamma}{ca})^{-1}\) is a ``vague" trapping region of the virtual system (\ref{39*}) with \(\alpha \geqslant 0\), \(\beta \geqslant 0\), \(ca > 0\), \(\omega^2=1\), and with a sufficiently small value of \(\gamma\) satisfying \(0<\gamma < 2\min\{ca,1\}\) in the sence that every trajectory that starts within a smaller disk of radius \((1-\frac{\gamma}{ca})r\) which is included in \({R_{RvdP}}_{\omega^2=1}\) will remain in \({R_{RvdP}}_{\omega^2=1}\) as the system (\ref{39*}) evolves, and that the corresponding network (\ref{38*}) is completely synchronized in the cases given in Lemma 4.7 if \({x^2_i}_0+{y^2_i}_0 \leqslant (1-\frac{\gamma}{ca})^2r^2\) for all \(i\) from 1 to \(N\) and \(\sum_{i=1}^{N} {x^2_i}_0+{y^2_i}_0 \neq 0\).
+Therefore, \(\nabla H \cdot \langle \dot{x}(t), \dot{y}(t)\rangle \leqslant 0\) on the boundary of \({\mathfrak{R}_{RvdP}}_{\omega^2=1}\).
+It follows that the disk, \({\mathfrak{R}_{RvdP}}_{\omega^2=1}\), having radius \(r>\max \{r_j(\gamma)\}(1-\frac{\gamma}{ca})^{-1}\) is a ``vague" trapping region of the virtual system (\ref{39*}) with \(\alpha \geqslant 0\), \(\beta \geqslant 0\), \(ca > 0\), \(\omega^2=1\), and with a sufficiently small value of \(\gamma\) satisfying \(0<\gamma < 2\min\{ca,1\}\) in the sence that every trajectory that starts within a smaller disk of radius \((1-\frac{\gamma}{ca})r\) which is included in \({\mathfrak{R}_{RvdP}}_{\omega^2=1}\) will remain in \({\mathfrak{R}_{RvdP}}_{\omega^2=1}\) as the system (\ref{39*}) evolves, and that the corresponding network (\ref{38*}) is completely synchronized in the cases given in Lemma \ref{lem4.4} if \({x^2_i}_0+{y^2_i}_0 \leqslant (1-\frac{\gamma}{ca})^2r^2\) for all \(i\) from 1 to \(N\) and \(\sum_{i=1}^{N} {x^2_i}_0+{y^2_i}_0 \neq 0\).

-I do not have a proof for the inequality (\ref{45*}).
-However, this is not a crucial problem if we do not limited to exponential synchronization because any trajectory of (\ref{38*}) that starts everywhere except the origin would eventually get infinitely close to \(\xi(\gamma)\) on which (\ref{45*}) holds for \(R \geqslant r(\gamma)\).
+We do not prove the inequality (\ref{45*}).
+However, this is not a crucial problem if we do not limit ourselves to exponential synchronization because any trajectory of (\ref{38*}) that does not start from the origin would eventually get infinitely close to \(\xi(\gamma)\) on which (\ref{45*}) holds for \(R \geqslant \max \{r_j(\gamma)\}\).